kashalls/external-dns-unifi-webhook/README.md

 1. Open your UniFi Console's Network Settings and go to `Settings > Control Plane > Admins & Users`.

 2a.
 If you are running `UniFi Network v9.0.0` or greater, you can create an `Api Key` by selecting your user, going under `Control Plane API Key` and clicking `Create New`.
 Set the name to whatever you want, and the expiration to whatever you feel like commiting to.
-You can set `UNIFI_KEY` to this key.
+You can set `UNIFI_API_KEY` to this key.

 2b.
 Otherwise, create a local user with a password in your UniFi OS, this user only needs read/write access to the UniFi Network appliance.